Oriental Cockroaches

 • Behavior: Oriental cockroaches are nocturnal and are most active at night.
 They can move quickly and are known to hide in dark, damp places during the day.
 They are also attracted to light and may enter homes or businesses through open doors or windows at night.

 Oriental cockroaches are a common household pest that can be difficult to eliminate once they establish an infestation.
 Prevention measures such as proper sanitation, sealing cracks and gaps, and reducing moisture can help to reduce the risk of an infestation.
-If an infestation is suspected, it is important to contact our pest control professionals for proper identification and treatment.
+If an infestation is suspected, it is important to contact our team of pest control professionals for proper identification and treatment.

 Where Are Oriental Cockroaches Found?